-BGC and the GWMG concur that the TMP package is appropriate to model the underground workings.
-The existing continuing underground workings impact groundwater flow.
+The GWMG concurs that the TMP package is appropriate to model the underground workings.
+The existing continuing underground workings impact groundwater flow due to continuous dewatering (M&A, 2017c).

 4.15.
 Groundwater Model Calibration

 Calibration refers to adjusting model parameters to best match observed data.
 Calibration strategies can range from simple to complex.
 Hydraulic properties, as well as boundary conditions and stresses can be altered to reproduce simulated heads and fluxes that best match field measured values.
 Measured parameters, as well as expected ranges in parameter values, constrain how much adjustment of a calibration parameter is acceptable.